Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 You should typically use a Flat Top spectral window function for this application, to insure accurate peak amplitude capture.

-Another use is in determining how much noise a vehicle makes as it passes by at a fixed distance.
+One such use is in determining vehicle pass-by noise, which is how much noise a vehicle makes as it passes by at a fixed distance.
 You just start the "average", wait for the vehicle to pass, and then hit Pause to see the result.
 You don't usually need to worry about precise timing because the vehicle will be much louder than anything else at most frequencies, so the peak will only reflect that one source.